nephtalir6155/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Nephtali Roach

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about my progress on making a 2d platformer using js tools.
+The purpose of this blog is to show my progression learning my tool and creating my product.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am remaking a super mario bros but with a twist.
+This blog will walk through my process of independently studying kaboom in order to make my remade game.

 ## Links